savonrb/httpi/README.md

     HTTPI.get request, :curb

-HTTPI also comes with some shortcuts.
+HTTPI also comes shortcuts.
 This executes a PUT request:

     HTTPI.put "http://example.com", "<some>xml</some>"